 Chincha to Abancay Bus

 The route from Chincha to Abancay city is 458 mi (737 km) and the travel on the highway takes about 14 hours.
 Civa is the main transport company that covers this itinerary, with bus tickets from s/.80 to s/.140.
 The buses leave from the terminal of Panamericana Sur, placed in the center of Chincha city, at 4:15 p.m. and 8:25 p.m.
 The destination of the buses is the Terminal Terrestre of the centre of Abancay city.
 The climate of Abancay is temperate with moderate rains, with a temperature from 73°F (23°C) to 53°F (12°C).
-If you are also looking for return checkout, please ensure to check Abancay to Chincha Bus.

-You can also avail time-to-time redBus offers while booking online bus tickets from Chincha to Abancay.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chincha to Abancay.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The word Chincha comes from the word “chinchay”, which means “jaguar”, the main deity of the Chincha culture.
 The chincha are considered the most renowned merchants of the pre-Hispanic period, skillful to transport goods through the maritime and terrestrial routes.
 This culture resisted to the inca domination, but was defeated in the 15th century, and was assimilated to the empire; with the passing of time the chinchas under the inca domination contributed to expand the empire.In 1537 with the Spanish arrival the city was founded under the name of “Villa Santiago de Almagro”.
 It was in the colonial period that took place the miscegenation between indigenous, Spanish and black people, what supposed a cultural change that would establish the basis of the future culture of the modern Chincha.
 In October the 13th 1900 a law divided the province of Chincha, and so the capital moved to Chincha Alta.*A curious detail is that Chincha could have been the peruvian capital, but the murder of Diego de Almagro changed completely the plans of the colonial organization.